“Music is the art which is most nigh to tears and memory.” -Oscar Wilde

 Most people are highly familiar with music’s ability to trigger an array memories of events, people, places, and time periods–and associated emotions–from across the lifespan.
 Here in Durham Music & Science Lab we are investigating a variety of questions related to music-evoked autobiographical memories (MEAMs), in particular the prevalence, features, and retrieval of these memories, how MEAMs vary across the population, and whether music has any unique ability to evoke qualitatively different memories than other common memory triggers.

 This project was featured on the Possible Podcast series from Durham University’s Arts & Humanities Entrepreneur in Residence programme.
-See press coverage of our MEAMs research by ABC (Australian Broadcasting Corporation) News, PBS News Hour, The Times, The Daily Mail, and El Correo.
+See press coverage of our MEAMs research by ABC (Australian Broadcasting Corporation) News, PBS News Hour, The Times, The Conversation, The Daily Mail, and El Correo.

 What types of MEAMs do different people experience?